 Deadline extended to Friday 2 December.
 The Chief Inspector invites anyone with knowledge and experience of the Home Office’s operations to effect the removal of foreign national offenders to submit evidence for his next inspection.

-The Independent Chief Inspector of Borders and Immigration (ICIBI) is conducting a survey to gather views on how it can better target inspections and how its engagement with stakeholders could be improved.
+The Independent Chief Inspector of Borders and Immigration (ICIBI) conducted a survey to gather views on how it can better target inspections and how its engagement with stakeholders could be improved.

 The Independent Chief Inspector of Borders and Immigration monitors and reports on the efficiency and effectiveness of the immigration, asylum, nationality and customs functions carried out by the Home Secretary and by officials and others on her behalf.
 The Chief Inspector is a public appointee and independent from government, his reports are laid before Parliament.

 ICIBI is an independent monitoring body of the Home Office.

 Please note the Chief Inspector and his staff are not part of the Home Office or the UK Immigration or customs system and cannot give advice or assistance on any immigration or customs issue or application.
 We are not able to advise of any direct contact details for the Home Office other than the general contact number of 020 7035 4848.

 General Data Protection Regulation - Data Protection Practitioner

 ICIBI 1st Floor Clive House 70 Petty France London SW1H 9EX United Kingdom